VeraKowalczuk/acept/docs/source/index.rst

 sources to help users to generate energy planning scenarios and evaluate their impact on sustainability and cost-effectiveness.

 Welcome to the documentation for the ACEPT project.
-Check out the project on :fab:`github` `Github <https://github.com/VeraKowalczuk/acept>`_.
+Check out the project on :octicon:`mark-github;1em;fa fa-github` `Github <https://github.com/VeraKowalczuk/acept>`_.

 .. toctree::
    :maxdepth: 2